 Wheaton College Challenges Controversial HHS Mandate

-“The administration is still forcing Wheaton College to make an impossible choice to either comply with the mandate and violate its conscience, or pay severe fines,” said Adèle Keim, Legal Counsel at the Becket Fund and lead counsel for Wheaton.
+“The administration is still forcing Wheaton College to make an impossible choice to either comply with the mandate and violate its conscience, or pay severe fines,” said Adèle Keim, Legal Counsel at Becket and lead counsel for Wheaton.
 “Any definition of ‘religious employer’ that leaves out Wheaton College is obviously flawed.”

 Wheaton College is an explicitly Christian liberal arts college and graduate school with a deep commitment to do all things “For Christ and His Kingdom.”
 A pervasively Christian institution, Wheaton’s students, faculty, and staff affirm “the God-given worth of human beings, from conception to death.”
 The institution’s religious convictions prevent it from providing its employees with access to abortion-causing drugs that can harm human life.
 Wheaton College is now fighting for the right to carry out its Christian mission free from government coercion.

 “We cannot abandon our Christian beliefs simply because the government refuses to recognize that Wheaton is a religious institution,” said Philip Ryken, President of Wheaton College.
 “The government has exempted plans covering millions of people from this mandate—it should exempt Wheaton too.”

 There are currently 88 lawsuits challenging the unconstitutional HHS mandate.
 Becket currently represents: Hobby Lobby, Little Sisters of the Poor, Guidestone Financial, Christian Brothers Services, East Texas Baptist University, Houston Baptist University, Colorado Christian University, the Eternal Word Television Network, Ave Maria University, and Belmont Abbey College.